Astros hold on to beat Rays and stay alive in the ALCS

-From there, reliever Cristian Javier worked two scoreless innings, walked the leadoff man in the ninth before Ryan Pressly spelled him and pitched around Willy Adames’s RBI double off the wall.
-Pressly stranded the tying run on third.
-That’s how the Astros edged a team that was chugging straight past them.
+From there, reliever Cristian Javier worked two scoreless innings, walked the leadoff man in the ninth and was spelled by Ryan Pressly.
+He danced around Willy Adames’s RBI double off the wall and glued the tying run to third.
+That’s how the Astros edged a team that had been chugging straight past them.

-Now we’ll see if any of the formula is repeatable.
+Now we’ll see if the formula is repeatable.

-The numbers were stacked with the Rays before first pitch.
-They had won Tyler Glasnow’s past 11 outings, stretching way back to early August.
-They were the 39th team to take a 3-0 lead in a best-of-seven series, and 37 — save the New York Yankees in 2004 — had finished the job.
-It meant that, if both rich and recent history repeated, the Rays would promptly dismiss the Astros.
-Then Game 4 mirrored Game 3 right away.
+“I’m not ready to go home, nobody’s ready to go home,” Baker said.
+“We’re ready to go to Dallas.”

 No one had questioned José Altuve’s bat.
-In fact, in three of the four first innings here, Altuve clocked a solo homer to nudge Houston ahead.
-It was another high fastball, 100 mph at the letters, that Altuve took out to left.
-Glasnow muttered into his glove once he walked off the mound.
+In fact, in the first inning of three of the four games here, Altuve clocked a solo homer to nudge Houston ahead.
+The latest came on another high fastball, 100 mph at the letters, that Altuve took out to left.
+Rays starter Tyler Glasnow muttered into his glove once he walked off the mound.
 The Astros had a hint of traction.
 But unlike in Games 1, 2 and 3, there was more where that came from.

 Pan right back to Altuve.
 He’d spent most of this week on the wrong side of mistakes.
 A throwing error revved the Rays in a 4-2 win to put them up 2-0.
 Another throwing error led to Tampa Bay’s five-run inning in a 5-2 victory Tuesday.
-Reporters asked Manager Dusty Baker about the yips.
+Reporters asked Baker about the yips.
 Baker, a baseball lifer, couldn’t say whether Altuve had them.
-He just knew that, for the Astros to recover, they needed the fielding to tighten.
+He just knew that, for the Astros to recover, they needed the defense to tighten.
 They needed their star second baseman to play like one.

 And he did.
+To build on that first-inning homer, Altuve ripped an RBI double to right in the third.

+“I didn’t have a choice,” Altuve said of putting mistakes behind him to thrive in Game 3.
+“It was today or go home and I didn’t want to go home.
+I turned the page pretty quick.”

-After that first-inning homer, Altuve ripped an RBI double in the third.
-The Astros pushed ahead by two runs.
-Zack Greinke was cruising through the Rays.
+The Astros had pushed ahead by two runs.
+Greinke was cruising through the Rays.
 Everything was clicking until, in the breezy distance, a bullhorn went off.

 The initial sound was a siren, like someone pulled the fire alarm in a nearby building.
 But it was meant to signal the start of a midgame message.
 A man with a megaphone had a few things to say.
 First, with his voice cutting through fake crowd noise, he introduced the Astros’ cheating scandal.
 He mentioned them illegally stealing signs in 2017 and 2018.
 He told them, if they were even listening, that “the baseball community has not forgotten your transgressions.”
 Then he went down the list.